temporalio/documentation/docs/concepts/visibility.md

 ### Partial string match

 The `=` operator works like **CONTAINS** to find Workflows with Search Attributes that contain a specific word.
+Partial string match can only be used to find `Text` Search Attributes.

 <!-- note: advanced vis features will be supported in SQL upon the release of v1.20.-->